-The texture of this almond flour is labeled “super fine” for a reason: it’s like powdery snow.
-Light as a feather with a touch of moisture from all of the natural oil in the almonds.
+The texture of almond flour is typically labeled “super fine” for a reason: it’s like powdery snow.
+It is light as a feather with a touch of moisture from all of the natural oil in the almonds.

-NO EGGS = QUICK BAKE TIME
+NO EGGS MEANS A QUICK BAKE TIME

 Since these cookies don’t have eggs in them, you really only need to bake them until they’re set.
 Since there is a fine line between “set” and “burned” with these cookies, you’ll need to watch them a little closely to make sure you don’t miss the window.

 They will only need 10 to 12 minutes in the oven, at which point they will take on a beautiful golden brown color around the edges.
 This is how you know they’re done.